We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re looking for an essential oil to put in your diffuser for an aromatherapy experience, bergamot essential oil is a good choice, especially if you like the smell of citrus.

-Neroli oil has been shown to be particularly effective for postmenopausal women.
-The effects in one study were extensive.
-For instance, postmenopausal women who were exposed to the scent of neroli oil experienced:
+Neroli oil has been shown to be particularly effective for postmenopausal people.
+The effects in one 2014 study were extensive.
+In the study, postmenopausal women who were exposed to the scent of neroli oil experienced:

 - lower blood pressure